delucca-workspaces/mo837-dask/README.md

 ### Installing application requirements

-After installing all dependencies, you can run the followingg command (at the root folder of this repository):
+After installing all dependencies, you can run the following command (at the root folder of this repository):

 ```bash
 poetry install